 Winter Forage Direct Drilled

 We have completed a direct drilling cropping trial with Landcare and Southern Qld Landscapes, which means we have put 11 different seeds direct into an ungrazed, unploughed paddock with no chemical or synthetic fertilisers.
 Saving us time and money.
 The germination was very good and the forage held on throughout the winter.
-The grazing value benfited our Bulls that went in to the paddock in late September.
+The grazing value benefitted our Bulls that went in to the paddock in late September.
 Growing roots through winter feeds the soil microbes and increases diversity of species.
-This trail was just as much about enhancing sol biology as it was about growing soemthing for our feed gap in Sept/ Oct before summer rain.
+This trial was just as much about enhancing soil biology as it was about growing something for our feed gap in Sept/ Oct before summer rain.